IMGT-CNRS/StatAssembly/README.md

 ## How to cite

-If you use IMGT/StatAssembly in your work, please cite:
+If you use IMGT/StatAssembly in your work, please cite the version you used, for example:

 > Institut de Génétique Humaine.
 (2025).
-IMGT StatAssembly (v0.1.4).
-Zenodo. https://doi.org/10.5281/zenodo.15016810
+IMGT StatAssembly (v0.1.7).
+Zenodo. https://doi.org/10.5281/zenodo.15234695

 ## Memory consumption
 The script uses hundreds of Mo up to some Gb for a several Mo locus.
 Some Gb of memory should be reserved depending on the BAM file.